 One of the most basic Deep Learning models is a Boltzmann Machine, which resembles a simplified version of the Multi-Layer Perceptron.

-This model features a visible input layer and a hidden layer — just a two-layer neural network that makes stochastic decisions as to whether a neuron should be activated or not.
+This model features a visible input layer and a hidden layer, creating a two-layer neural network that makes stochastic decisions about whether to activate a neuron.

-In the Boltzmann Machine, nodes are connected across the layers, but no two nodes of the same layer are connected.
+In the Boltzmann Machine, nodes connect across the layers, but no two nodes within the same layer connect.

 While selecting the learning rate to train the neural network, we have to choose the value very carefully due to the following reasons: